-The requested variances are minor in nature and maintains the general intent and purpose of the Official Plan and Zoning By-law 8600.
+The requested variances are minor in nature and maintain the general intent and purpose of the Official Plan and Zoning By-law 8600.
 Therefore, the variances are consistent with section 45 (1) of the Planning Act.

-The Planning Division recommends approval of the applicant's request for the creation of new lot with reduced minimum lot width and minimum lot area for retained and severed parcels with no conditions.
+The Planning Division recommends approval of the applicant's request with no conditions.